xuhongzuo/DeepOD/README.rst

 ~~~~~~~~~~~~~~~~~
 If you use this library in your work, please cite this paper:

-H. Xu, G. Pang, Y. Wang and Y. Wang, "Deep Isolation Forest for Anomaly Detection," in IEEE Transactions on Knowledge and Data Engineering, doi: 10.1109/TKDE.2023.3270293.
+Hongzuo Xu, Guansong Pang, Yijie Wang and Yongjun Wang, "Deep Isolation Forest for Anomaly Detection," in IEEE Transactions on Knowledge and Data Engineering, doi: 10.1109/TKDE.2023.3270293.

 You can also use the BibTex entry below for citation.